 You may feel mildly unwell as your body mounts the expected immune response.
 People who receive the live vaccine may have mild flu-like symptoms.
 There may be pain or redness at the injection site.
 This is more likely with vaccine formulations that have an “adjuvant” to generate a stronger immune response.

-There is a small possibility of serious side effects.
+There is a low possibility of serious side effects.
 There may be an anaphylactic reaction, and the health care provider administering the vaccine will always have epinephrine on hand in case of this.
 Other rare side effects include the neurological condition Guillain-Barre syndrome (in an estimated 1 in a million vaccinations) and oculo-respiratory syndrome.
 It’s important to consider these rare but serious effects in the context of the potential risks of an influenza infection and make a balanced decision about what is right for a given individual.

 I got sick afterwards – is it the flu?

 There are a few possibilities.
 You may have already had an influenza infection but hadn’t become symptomatic yet when you got the vaccine.
 You may have been exposed to an influenza strain that was not included in the vaccine.
 Or you may have become infected with a bacteria (e.g. Streptococcus) or a virus other than influenza that targets the respiratory tract.
 The “stomach flu” is a misnomer and is not in any way related to the influenza virus.